AmeerD/AmeerD.github.io/_pages/about.md

 A Little About Me Personally
 ======
 Outside of my work, I like to hike and bike in the summer, skate in the winter, and play squash or tennis year-round.
-I'm also into board games, my switch, and really enjoy a good book.
+I'm also into baking, board games, and really enjoy a [good book](https://ameerd.github.io/reading).

 Thanks for reading!